Anamanaguchi: 2020–2024: Scott Pilgrim Takes Off

 On November 12, 2021, the band announced the Scott Pilgrim vs the World: The Game Soundtrack: The Tour, taking place in January the following year.
 Four days later, they released the song "Water Resistant" featuring 8485 on the label Monstercat in celebration of the then-upcoming mobile game, Rocket League: Sideswipe.
 On the 30th, later the same month, the band released another song titled "Dreams" with Flux Pavilion for Rocket League: Sideswipe, with the game's official soundtrack releasing shortly after, including both "Dreams" and "Water Resistant".
 During their Scott Pilgrim vs the World tour, they played a cover of the song "Hopes and Dreams" from the 2015 video game Undertale.
 They uploaded the cover to their YouTube channel on January 21, 2022.
 In March 2023, it was announced that Anamanaguchi would be writing original songs and co-composing the score for the Scott Pilgrim Takes Off animated series.
 A free update to the video game Teenage Mutant Ninja Turtles: Shredder's Revenge in September 2024 added remixed tracks by several artists, including Anamanaguchi, who remixed the track "Panic in the Sky!"

-2025–present: Anyway
+2025–present: Anyway and Scott Pilgrim EX

 In January 2025, the band released a cover of Nirvana's "Territorial Pissings".

 On May 6, 2025, Anamanaguchi released the single "Darcie" and announced a new album, Anyway, which was written in the American Football House.
 The album's sound diverges from their chiptune style and follows a more traditional rock sound, with Pitchfork authors likening the album's sound to rock bands Ovlov and Angel Dust.

+Anamanaguchi returned for the soundtrack of the video game Scott Pilgrim EX, which was released in 2026.